timm/awk/README.md

 - The next action is to try something more likely to be BEST than REST.
 - This generates new data, which we use to update BEST and REST.
 - Repeat.

+To test if you understand those code, port it to your favorite language then see if you can reproduce the demos in `docs/yes*`.
+Enjoy!

+(To make that porting easier, this code is written an simple scripting language with no prickly features.)

+## Map

+- Data columns:  num, sym, some, col
+- Data rows: row, rows, cols
+- Misc: math, string, list, oo
+- Boot: gold.awk

 ## Cite